chadnetzer/python-historical-dockerfiles/README.md

 ## Dockerfiles for older Python versions

 These are some Dockerfiles I'm writing to easily run older Python versions.
 My main goal is to make it easier to demonstrate older Python behaviors when tutoring or answering questions for learners.
-It is *not* my goal to produce containers for any sort of production usage, or for running older Python programs, etc.  **Please** do not rely on the containers produced here for anything other than educational tinkering. :)
+It is *not* my goal to produce containers for any sort of production usage, or for running older Python programs, or even scripts, etc.

+**Please** do not rely on the containers produced here for anything other than educational tinkering and nostalgia. :)

 Some of the things these containers can demonstrate are: